-Databases often allow you to download articles directly--but if they don't, that doesn't mean we don't have it.
-If you don't see a full-text option, click the button next to the citation.
-The window that opens will tell if the library owns a print or electronic copy.
+Databases often allow you to download articles directly.
+Even if they don't, the library may still have the item.
+Try clicking the button next to the citation.
+The window that opens will tell you if the library owns a print or electronic copy.

-If we don't have an item, you can request it via our Interlibrary Loan service.
+If the item is not in the GSU Library, you can request it via our Interlibrary Loan service.
 Using the Interlibrary Loan link in the Find It @ GSU window will fill out all the information for you.

 You can search Google Scholar for "Full Text@GSU" off-campus: